Expanding actions: minimality and ergodicity: General observations in the case of one generator

 is zero, where $A^c=M\setminus A$.
 Now, by the inclusion $f^{-(n+1)}(A^c) \subset f^{-n}(A^c)$, for every $\varepsilon>0$ there exists $n_0\in \mathbb{N}$ such that $\mu(f^{-n}(A^c))<\varepsilon$, for any $n\geq n_0$.
 By the invariance of $\mu$, we get that $\mu(A^c)<\varepsilon$, for all $\varepsilon>0$ and consequently $\mu(A)=1$.
 This concludes the proof of the proposition. \end{proof}

-As far as we know, if $\mu$ is a quasi-invariant measure that it is not invariant, the equivalence between ergodicity with respect to $\mu$ for $\mathbb{Z}$-actions and cascades is an open question.
-Observe that for actions generated by more than one map, the minimality/ergodicity of the group action does not imply, in general, the minimality/ergodicity of the semigroup action.
+As far as the authors know, if $\mu$ is a quasi-invariant but not invariant then the problem of equivalence between the ergodicity for $\mathbb{Z}$-actions and for $\mathbb{N}$-action remains open.
+For the actions generated by more than one map, the minimality/ergodicity of the group action does not imply, in general, the minimality/ergodicity of the semigroup action.
 A simple example can be constructed as follows: \begin{example} Consider a pair of diffeomorphisms $f_0, f_1$ of the circle $C^2$-close enough to rotations with zero rotation number, no fixed points in common and with an $ss$-interval (compact interval whose endpoints are consecutive attracting fixed points, one of $f_0$ and one of $f_1$).
-According to~\cite[Theorem~A and Theorem~5.4]{BR13}, the group action generated by these two maps is minimal while the semigroup action cannot be minimal.
+According to Theorem~A and Theorem~5.4 in~\cite{BR13}, the group action generated by these two maps is minimal while the semigroup action cannot be minimal.
 In fact, the $ss$-interval is a non-empty closed invariant set for the semigroup action different of the circle $S^1$.
 Since this set has positive but not full Lebesgue measure, the semigroup action cannot be also Lebesgue-ergodic.
-However, according to~\cite[Theorem~D]{Na04}, the group action is ergodic with respect to Lebesgue measure (see also~\cite{BR13}). \end{example}
+However, according to Theorem~D in~\cite{Na04}, the group action is ergodic with respect to the Lebesgue measure (see also~\cite{BR13}). \end{example}